Simar98/URL-Inspector-extension/README.md

-# URL Inspector - Firefox Extension
+# URL Inspector - Firefox/Chrome Extension

 URL Inspector is a Firefox extension that scans webpages for embedded URLs and endpoints, detecting potential security vulnerabilities such as Open Redirects, XSS, and SQL Injection.
 It provides an easy-to-use interface to view, copy, and download the scanned URLs for further analysis.